 Since Christmas is fast approaching, and I bet it’s on your mind.
 Yup, on mine too!
 Whether it be planning on where you’ll spend it, who you’ll spend it with, what you’ll cook or bake for it, what church service you’ll attend, or what presents you’ll get for loved ones…the holidays are top of mind!

-This year, Christmas is going to be nice and simple for my honey and I. See, our last two Christmases have been spent out of town; last year we went to Ecuador to spend Christmas with my family and the year before that, we went to Orlando to spend Christmas and New Years Eve with our friends.
-Both experiences were great, but nothing really beats a peaceful, comfortable and tranquil Christmas at home.
-So we’ve decided to stick around for the holidays this time around!
+This year, Christmas is going to be nice and simple for my honey and I. See, our last two Christmases have been spent out of town.
+Last year we went to Ecuador to spend Christmas with my family and the year before that, we went to Orlando to spend Christmas and New Years Eve with our friends.
+Both experiences were amazing, but nothing really beats a peaceful, comfortable and tranquil Christmas at home.
+Therefore, we’ve decided to stick around for the holidays this time around!

 Another nice change for us this year is that our family has decided to do a gift exchange, where each person has only one person to give a gift to.
 I love this, because not only does it help you save time, money and energy in all that involves Christmas shopping, but I also love it because it allows you to focus on the real meaning of Christmas: Jesus!

 Now, even though we are doing a gift exchange with our direct family, there are still LOTS of other people on our gift list (friends, neighbors, employees and co-workers).

 So what do we do in order to not break the bank, but still get something nice for our friends and family for Christmas?
 We make homemade gifts!
 We put lots of love, effort and creativity to our craft, and we make cute gifts that are meaningful and sweet.

 As a result, this year I’ve decided to make something that I know people love receiving (and I know this because I’ve made this in the past and it’s been a hit).
 Wanna know what it is?